 During active mining operations, the extracted material was transported by truck and passed beneath a radiometric discriminator.
 The device uses scintillometer heads to measure the gamma particle emissions of each load.
 The extracted material was categorised into different grade classes.
 Grade class 1 material is categorised as non-mineralised rock (<0.02% U3O8), whereas grade class 2 and above materials are categorised as mineralised material (> 0.02% U3O8).
-As such, 0.02% was the 'cut-off grade' for the operation.
 The discriminator has a sensitivity/precision of +/-50% at 0.02% U3O8, allowing it to detect materials categorised as grade class 2 or above.
 Material was then allocated to a defined stockpile location based on this grade classification.
-About 17% of all material moved during the initial placement into stockpiles was discriminated using this method.